ahelton5/SimpleHealthBar/README.md

 ## Commands

 ```
-/SimpleHealthBar          spawn a bar above your own head, for testing
+/SimpleHealthBar self      spawn a bar above your own head, for testing
 /SimpleHealthBar toggle    turn all bars on/off for yourself
 /SimpleHealthBar killall   wipe every active bar (op only)
 /SimpleHealthBar debug     dump what the server thinks you're currently tracking